 (4) to comply with laws, regulations, legal processes, or enforceable government requests; and

 (5) to solicit opinions, requests, and information regarding our providing of services.

 Article 8 (Use of Personal Information)

-If we share personal information with or entrust it to third parties under the preceding Section, we rigorously examine and supervise those parties to keep personal information in strict confidence.
+- If we share personal information with or entrust it to third parties under the preceding Section, we rigorously examine and supervise such parties to keep personal information in strict confidence.

 Article 9 (Providing Personal Information to Third Parties)

 - We obtain your prior consent before providing your personal information to third parties for purposes other than stated in this Policy.

 - Notwithstanding the policy of the preceding Section, we may provide your personal information beyond purposes stated in this Policy, without your prior consent for:

 (1) cases based on law and regulation;

 (2) cases involving protection of human life, body, or fortune and when it is difficult to obtain your consent;